SMDcrypter/SMD-Crypter/README.md

 Encryption Method: AES256

 NOT UPLOAD ON VIRUSTOTAL
-NOT RUN IN VIRTUAL MACHINE
+NOT RUN ON VIRTUAL MACHINE